atheosua636-coder/Codeigniter/README.md

 http://localhost/codeigniter/public/

-use this for now on XAMPP.
+Use this for now on XAMPP.
 The online hosting is not yet available.